What’s the best youth baseball bat?

 - It is not inexpensive.
-In fact, its just flat expensive.
-There are other bats in the youth space as expensive, but none greater.
+It is just flat expensive.
+There are other bats in the youth space as expensive, but none higher.

 - The recent track record for CF Zen’s staying legal is not so hot.
-The 2017 youth CF Zen was banned in several sizes and even the 2018 CF Zen was nipped in a few sizes too.
+The 2017 youth CF Zen got banned in several sizes, and even the 2018 CF Zen was nipped.

-Granted, DeMarini does allow their purchases to trade their bats in.
+Granted, DeMarini does allow their purchases to trade in their bats.
 But, that doesn’t mean it isn’t convenient.
-Some who were inconvinienced by the bat banning have really taken it out on DeMarini on social media.
+Some who were inconvenienced by the bat banning has taken it out on DeMarini on social media.

 Here’s one of our readers that is not impressed with the USA CF Zen’s barrel size:

 We asked over 2,000 of our readers their thoughts on the best youth bats.
 We document the responses in the chart below.
 Under the USA and USSSA sections, you can see most users use (1) Demarini and (2) Marucci in USSSA.
 For USA, the race is close, but Slugger, DeMarini, and Easton own a pretty similar market share.

 The outer ring of the chart below measures what brand owners (inner circle) think is the best youth bat (outer ring).
 For example, Marucci USSSA owners think Marucci is best (not surprising).
 But, you’ll also notice, several Marucci USSSA owners think DeMarini is the best USSSA baseball bat (maybe unexpected).

 Of course, we made a best-ever list.
 The below bats are rarely in stock new anymore.
 You’ll need to go to eBay to find them.